geekypedia/Rester/README.md

 #### on_forgot_password($email, $password)

 If you have enabled Simple Auth, and you want to handle the event when somebody calls /users/forgot-password API, just define this function and send an email to the email address in the parameter, with the password!

+#### on_set_password($email, $password)

+If you have enabled Simple Auth, and you want to handle the event when somebody calls /users/set-password API, just define this function and send an email to the email address in the parameter, with the password!

+#### on_change_password($email, $password)

+If you have enabled Simple Auth, and you want to handle the event when somebody calls /users/change-password API, just define this function and send an email to the email address in the parameter, with the password!

+#### on_login($user)

+If you have enabled Simple Auth, then you get /users/login API.
+On successful login, you can hook on_login function to run your own code.

 Middleware Functions
 -----